These are the immunizers putting a personal face on a nationwide Covid-19 vaccination effort - KESQ

 His second day in the hospital, he was told he would need to be put on a ventilator.
 At the time, he said, he didn’t know the statistics on the likelihood he would not make it off the ventilator alive, but still he was terrified.

-As he was sedated, Arrendondo said he suffered horrifying hallucinations: black ops devices hidden in his room, his wife running off with his doctor and nurses trying to kill him.
+As he was sedated, Arredondo said he suffered horrifying hallucinations: black ops devices hidden in his room, his wife running off with his doctor and nurses trying to kill him.

 Fortunately, he did come off the ventilator and regained his lung capacity enough to train for a marathon, but he also came out with a special purpose to administer the vaccine, he said.

-His focus is on McAllen’s Hispanic community, which Arrendondo says, may not always embrace the government vaccine messaging because of language barriers or cultural differences.
+His focus is on McAllen’s Hispanic community, which Arredondo says, may not always embrace the government vaccine messaging because of language barriers or cultural differences.

-By spending extra time talking about his experience, explaining the benefits of vaccination and encouraging people to communicate the same to family and friends, Arrendondo sees a way to close that chasm.
+By spending extra time talking about his experience, explaining the benefits of vaccination and encouraging people to communicate the same to family and friends, Arredondo sees a way to close that chasm.

 He meets them where they are

-Note: Correction: A previous version of this story misspelled Frank Arredondo’s last name and misstated the month Payal Patel learned her grandfather was admitted to the hospital.
-It was December.